tech-and-finance/wordpress-ssl-docker-compose/README.md

 now you can run command: "docker compose up -d" (or "sudo docker compose up -d" command if your user doesn't have root permissions

-in your browser you can open: https://yourdomain.it
+in your browser you can open: https://techandfinance.it (fill your browser address bar with your domain name url)